bbc/simorgh/src/app/hooks/useToggle/README.md

 ### Testing

-When writing unit tests for components that use the `useToggle` hook, you should wrap the component in a ToggleContextProvider.
+When writing unit tests for components that use the `useToggle` hook, you should wrap the component in a ToggleContext.Provider.
 Then pass to it a stub for the toggles as shown below in `defaultToggles`.
 This will ensure that the component's unit test is not impacted by changes in the actual toggle values.

 ```
 const defaultToggles = {